Waziup/learning-center-content/content/en/solutions/water_tank_level/guide.md

     return;
   }
   serialPrintf("OK\n");

-  serialPrintf("Time On Air: %d ms\n", endSend-startSend);
+  serialPrintf("Time On Air: %d ms\n", endSend - startSend);
   serialPrintf("LoRa SNR: %d\n", wazidev.loRaSNR);
   serialPrintf("LoRa RSSI: %d\n", wazidev.loRaRSSI);
-  serialPrintf("LoRaWAN frame size: %d\n", xlpp.offset+xlpp.len);
+  serialPrintf("LoRaWAN frame size: %d\n", xlpp.offset + xlpp.len);
   serialPrintf("LoRaWAN payload len: %d\n", xlpp.len);
   serialPrintf("Payload: ");
   char payload[100];
   base64_decode(payload, xlpp.getBuffer(), xlpp.len);
   serialPrintf(payload);
   serialPrintf("\n");

   delay(5000);
 }
 ```

-At this point, all we need to do is flash the above code to the Wazidev and place the entire unit in our desired room/space for sensing.
+At this point, all we need to do is flash the above code to the WaziACT and attach the ultrasonic head to the upper part of the desired tank for sensing.

-Since we used ```xlpp.addTemperature(2, smokeVal);``` for the smoke or gas values, we have to rename the sensor on the wazigate for clarity as shown below.
+Since we used ```xlpp.addTemperature(1, distance);``` for the distance or water level values, we have to rename the sensor on the wazigate for clarity as shown below.

 ![Remaning Smoke Sensor](./media/smoke_val.png)

-After renaming all our sensors and assigning them the appropriate units of measurement, we have:
+After renaming our sensor and assigning them the appropriate unit of measurement, we have:

 ![Gateway Sensors Display](./media/gateway_val.png)